I have a hobby which I didn’t know I had. It’s called “Funda”.

 7. Negotiate on the terms and conditions

 This can be an important step.
 In Dutch, it’s called “bindende en ontbindende voorwaarden”.
 For example, you can negotiate about curtains, flooring, some damages which needs repair.
-But also on the result of a technical inspection for example, who needs to pay when something needs to be repaired, or even worse: the foundation of the house is not in a good state.
+But also on the result of a technical inspection for example, who requires paying when something requires to be repaired, or even worse: the foundation of the house is not in a good state.
 A good real estate agent will help you with that.

 Yes, finally your bid is accepted.
 Congratulations.
 You now can purchase a house in the Netherlands.
 Keep in mind that you have 3 days of thinking time to still cancel the purchase if needed.
-This is also the time to arrange for a mortgage and prepare for the move.
+This is also the time to arrange for a mortgage, appraisal and prepare for the move.

 Purchasing a house in the Netherlands will take time to prepare, dream, and investigate.
 It is not an easy process, but on the other hand, it can be very satisfying as well as you find finally a property which suits you.
 I wish you good luck in this process.